AlekseyUstsinau/devops-ai-edu/homework/task1.md

 ## 📋 Project Overview

-Design and deploy a complete production-ready infrastructure using AI assistance while maintaining best practices.
+Design and deploy infrastructure for a staging environment using AI assistance while maintaining best practices.

 ---